Sligo county football team: 2020–2025: McEntee era

 Tony McEntee was announced as Taylor's successor.
 McEntee had been a runner-up for the Antrim vacancy, which he lost to Enda McGinley.

 Sligo had a one-sided home defeat to Mayo in the 2021 Connacht SFC quarter-final, but then defeated New York in the 2022 Connacht SFC, a fixture that was returning for the first time since the COVID-19 pandemic.
 Sligo advanced, losing the subsequent Connacht SFC semi-final to Roscommon.
 Sligo then participated in the inaugural Tailteann Cup.
 The team defeated London in Round 1 on a scoreline of Sligo 3–15, London 2–16 (after extra-time).
 Sligo advanced to a quarter-final (Northern Section) game at Páirc Seán Mac Diarmada against local rival Leitrim.
 The final scoreline was Leitrim 2–16, Sligo 1–19 (after extra-time), with Sligo winning the game on penalties.
 The team then met Cavan in the semi-final at Croke Park.
 Cavan defeated Sligo by a scoreline of 0–20 to 1–14.

+In 2023 Sligo had an impressive league campaign securing promotion with 6 wins from 7 in Division 4.
+They capped off the league with a 2-10 to 0-14 victory in the Division 4 final in Croke Park to secure Sligo's second Division 4 title.
+In the Connacht championship Sligo accounted comfortably for London and New York (conquerors of Leitrim) securing a place in the Connacht final and in the Sam Maguire series.
+Unfortunately Sligo could not regain the Nestor cup falling to Galway 0-12 to 2-20.
+In the All Ireland series a creditable draw with Kildare was followed by defeats to Roscommon and Dublin which ended the season.

+Sligo consolidated their position in Division 3 in 2024 finishing 4th.
+Leitrim were defeated in the Connacht Championship quarter final and following an outstanding display Sligo - who were never behind til the death - were unlucky to be pipped by a late Galway goal in the semi final.
+Another Tailteann Cup odyssey followed culminating in agonising defeat to Down after extra time in the Croke Park semi final on a scoreline of 2-15 to 1-20.

+In 2025 they were beaten by Mayo in the Connacht Quarter-final by 3 points.

 McEntee quit his role as manager following Sligo's June quarter-final exit from the 2025 Tailteann Cup to Fermanagh.

+In 2026 they were beaten by Leitrim in the Connacht Quarter-final.

+In 2027 will be on line up to host New York in the Connacht Quarter-final.